 Consuming hemp seeds — even in large amounts — will never get you high like weed would, but it could leave trace amounts of THC in your bloodstream.
 Depending on how sensitive the blood test you’re taking is, you could come up positive for marijuana use.

-THC can linger in your blood for up to 36 hours, although this timeline is really more accurate for those actually using marijuana and getting large amounts of THC at once.
-Still, it’s best to avoid hemp seeds for about 48 hours before your drug test just to be safe.
+THC can linger in your blood for up to 36 hours, although this timeline is more accurate for those using marijuana and getting large amounts of THC at once.
+Still, it’s best to avoid hemp seeds for about 48 hours before your drug test to be safe.